Sleep Apnea Surgery: Is It for You?

 While all surgeries carry risks, patients with obstructive sleep apnea are particularly vulnerable during anesthesia and sedation.

-Many anesthesia procedures relax the throat muscles, leading to an increased rate of difficulties securing the airways, requiring additional support to help breathe during the process and recovery.
+Many general anesthesia procedures relax the throat muscles, leading to an increased rate of difficulties securing the airways, requiring additional support to help breathe during the process and recovery.

 Consult with your doctor